tc39/notes/es8/2017-11/nov-29.md

 MF: Having multiple views over a string is just like data views on TypedArrays, we can look at it as code points, graphemes, words.
 This is not problematic to introduce because of that.

-KGS: JS strings are not sequences of code points - you can have lone surrogates.
+KG: JS strings are not sequences of code points - you can have lone surrogates.
 I'd be surprised if a code points iterator gave you something that’s not a codepoint.

 MB: Ahh, are you saying you want to blacklist lone surrogates?

-KGS: If it gives you U+D800 on its own it’s not a codepoint.
+KG: If it gives you U+D800 on its own it’s not a codepoint.

 MB: It is a codepoint but not a scalar value.

-KGS: I'd be happy to see something like the iterator throw an error for these cases but I just want it to the be thought about.
+KG: I'd be happy to see something like the iterator throw an error for these cases but I just want it to the be thought about.

-KMR: I like the idea of using object destructing — array destructing is problematic for data structures because it's another iterator call to destructure arrays — so generally I approve of the object destructuring
+KM: I like the idea of using object destructing — array destructing is problematic for data structures because it's another iterator call to destructure arrays — so generally I approve of the object destructuring

 YK: You did a good job of describing the use case.
 The low level improvements here are good.
 Size on iterators are a good thing, maybe we could look at this and explore it?
 I think this proposal is good on its own though.